0x6b/so/README.md

 $ so generate-completion
 ```

+## Note

-which means you cannot use the channel name "generate-completion" as an argument.
+As you can see, you cannot use the channel name `generate-completion` and `update-channels` as an argument.
 If you want to use it, provide an alias in the configuration file.

 ## License